Atcold/Unix-dot-files/README.md

 gconftool-2 -s -t string /apps/guake/style/font/palette     '#262626262626:#DCDC32322F2F:#858599990000:#B5B589890000:#26268B8BD2D2:#D3D336368282:#2A2AA1A19898:#E4E4E4E4E4E4:#000000000000:#CBCB4B4B1616:#585858585858:#626262626262:#808080808080:#6C6C7171C4C4:#8A8A8A8A8A8A:#FFFFFFFFD7D7'
 ```

+## MacOS

+In order to customise your *Terminal* (or *TotalTerminal*) application, you can simply import the file `Solarized Dark by Atcold.terminal` you can find in the folder `Mac-TotalTerminal` and set it as default.

 # Substituting `Caps Lock` with `Ctrl`

 Since you will never use you `Caps Lock` key, let's get another `Ctrl` available, handy for our left pinkie when writing code in *Vim*.